newrelic/tracker-prebid-js/README.md

 | `timeSinceBidResponse` | Time since last `BID_RESPONSE` with the same `bidderCode`. |
 | `timeSinceBidWon` | Time since last `BID_WON` with the same `bidderCode`. |
 | `timeSinceBidBidderDone` | Time since last `BID_BIDDER_DONE` with the same `bidderCode`. |

+## Support

+New Relic has open-sourced this project.
+This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
+Issues and contributions should be reported to the project here on GitHub.

+We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.

+## Contributing

+We encourage your contributions to improve New Relic Prebid Tracker!
+Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+You only have to sign the CLA one time per project.
+If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

+**A note about vulnerabilities**

+As noted in our [security policy](../../security/policy), New Relic is committed to the privacy and security of our customers and their data.
+We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

+## License

+New Relic Prebid Tracker is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.